National Snow and Ice Data Center

 The National Snow and Ice Data Center (NSIDC) is a United States information and referral center in support of polar and cryospheric research.
 NSIDC archives and distributes digital and analog snow and ice data and also maintains information about snow cover, avalanches, glaciers, ice sheets, freshwater ice, sea ice, ground ice, permafrost, atmospheric ice, paleoglaciology, and ice cores.

 NSIDC is part of the University of Colorado Boulder Cooperative Institute for Research in Environmental Sciences (CIRES), and is affiliated with the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information through a cooperative agreement.
 NSIDC serves as one of twelve Distributed Active Archive Centers funded by the National Aeronautics and Space Administration to archive and distribute data from NASA's past and current satellites and field measurement programs.
 NSIDC also supports the National Science Foundation through the Exchange For Local Observations and Knowledge of the Arctic (ELOKA) and other scientific research grants.
-NSIDC is also a member of the ICSU World Data System. sujit Serreze is the director of NSIDC.
+NSIDC is also a member of the ICSU World Data System.
+Mark Serreze is the director of NSIDC.